To know more about on how to Use Interactive Sessions in OnDemand please click here.

 Click on the blue "Launch Faculty Cluster Desktop" button and you will see your desktop window on the node you've been allocated:

-You are now logged into a visualization session and onto a node in the CCR academic cluster.
+You are now logged into an interactive desktop session on a node in the CCR faculty cluster.
 You can begin your work!

-If this is your first time starting a remote visualization session, you may be prompted with this pop-up:
+If this is your first time starting an interactive desktop session, you may be prompted with this pop-up:

 Please click "Use default config"